NanoComp/meep/doc/docs/Python_Tutorials/Near_to_Far_Field_Spectra.md

 ![](../images/finite_grating_nperiods20.png)
 </center>

 The scattered field amplitude profile (the top figure in each of the two sets of results) shows that the fields are nonzero above the grating (which is positioned at the left edge of the figure in the region indicated by the bright spots) and decay to zero away from the grating.
-The second figure below the field profile is the scattered field amplitude along a 1d slice at a distance 1.5 μm above the grating.
-Note that the fields are decaying away at the edges due to the flat-surface padding.
-The third figure is the spatial Fourier transform of the fields from the 1d slice.
+The middle figure is the field amplitude along a 1d slice at a distance 1.5 μm above the grating (shown as the dotted green line in the top figure).
+Note that the fields are decaying away at the edges due to the flat-surface termination.
+The bottom figure is the Fourier transform of the fields from the 1d slice.
 As expected, there are only three diffraction orders present at k<sub>y</sub>=m/Λ for m=0, ±1, ±2.
 These peaks are becoming sharper as the number of grating periods increases.

 Far-Field Profile of a Cavity
 -----------------------------